FLIR/iis_firefly_image_classifier/README.md

 This section covers how to run training, evaluation and test scripts.

 ### Training
-Below command is an example for training the flowers dataset on mobilenet_v1_025 which is fine-tuned from ImageNet.
+Below command is an example for training the flowers dataset on mobilenet_v1_025 which is initialization with pretrained ImageNet weights.
 We highlight the following input arguments
 - `--experiment_name`: Set experiment name (directory name) where the experiment files are saved (default will select `experiment_1` if it is the first experiment in the project)
 - `--max_number_of_steps`: Set the maximum number of training steps to 1000 (default 50000 steps)
 - `--model_name`: Select the model backbone model architecture mobilenet_v1_025 (default mobilenet_v1)
 - `--trainable_scopes`: Select trainable model layers (default final `logits` layer and `BatchNorm` layers)
-- `--clone_on_cpu=True`: Set training to use CPU only (default train mainly on GPU if available)
+- `--clone_on_cpu`: Set training to use CPU only (default False)

 ```bash
 $ python train_image_classifier.py \